No takers: Hyundai cars sit in U.S. ports as virus keeps buyers away

 SEOUL (Reuters) - As Detroit’s automakers shut production in March due to the coronavirus pandemic, South Korea’s Hyundai Motor cranked up its factories back home to ship cars to the United States, a move that is proving costly for the world’s fifth-largest auto group.

+Hyundai shipped 33,990 vehicles to the United States in March, or 4.3% more from a year ago, according to company data.

-While Hyundai is one of few global automakers whose production has recovered at home, its exports optimism has been dampened by the severity of the U.S. outbreak, weak consumer sentiment and as rivals have quickly moved to guard their turf.
+While Hyundai is one of few global automakers whose production has recovered at home, its exports optimism has been dampened by the severity of the U.S. outbreak, weak consumer sentiment that battered the industry, and as rivals have quickly moved to guard their turf.

 Consignments of cars shipped from South Korea are now sitting in U.S. ports, with dealers slow to take deliveries because of slumping sales and rising inventory, four people with knowledge of the matter told Reuters.

+Reuters could not independently verify how many vehicles shipped by Hyundai and other auto makers are held in U.S. ports.

-The company idled a Tucson production line at home last week for five days, while sister firm Kia Motors (000270.KS) is looking to suspend three Korean plants for a week.
+The company idled a Tucson production line at home last week for five days.
 And analysts now expect a sharp drop in first-quarter operating profit when it reports results on Thursday and some even forecast a second-quarter loss.

 “I hope that the situation will recover by the middle of next month.
 If not, we might have to lay off some people,” said Brad Cannon, general manager of an exclusive Hyundai dealership in California, whose sales are down more than 50% from when the pandemic started.

 Hyundai runs a factory in Alabama - which is closed until May 1 - but imports are key to meet U.S. demand.
-Only about half of its vehicles sold in the United States are made in North America compared to between 68% and 85% for Japanese rivals Toyota Motor (7203.T), Nissan Motor (7201.T) and Honda Motor (7267.T), who have also suspended production there till May.
+Only about half of its vehicles sold in the United States are made in North America compared to between 68% and 85% for Japanese rivals Toyota Motor, Nissan Motor and Honda Motor, who have also suspended production there till May.

-The South Korean company makes about 61% of its cars overseas, up from 48% a decade ago.
-That leaves it vulnerable to overseas factory shutdowns and shrinking demand outside of its home market.

 Hyundai’s South Korean factory operation, which had recovered from a component shortage from China to nearly 100% capacity by March, could fall to as much as 70% in April, the company recently told analysts.

-In March, Hyundai relaunched a job-loss protection programme introduced during the 2008-09 global financial crisis in the U.S. market, offering to cover up to six months of payments for car buyers if they lose their job due to COVID-19 this year.
+In March, Hyundai was first in the market to relaunch a job-loss protection program introduced during the 2008-09 global financial crisis in the U.S. market, offering to cover up to six months of payments for car buyers if they lose their job due to COVID-19 this year.

 It has also revamped its model lineup, in a move reminiscent of the car maker’s success in 2009 when Hyundai was the only major automaker to post increases in U.S. sales through a revamp of the portfolio and aggressive marketing campaigns.

 But rivals, which were in turmoil a decade ago, are not standing still this time around.
-Detroit’s big three - General Motors (GM.N), Ford (F.N), and Fiat Chrysler (FCHA.MI) - have been quicker than Hyundai in launching attractive financial offers, propelling them to their biggest combined market share since 2006 in late March-early April, according to researcher J.D.
+Detroit’s big three - General Motors, Ford, and Fiat Chrysler - have been quicker than Hyundai in launching attractive financial offers, propelling them to their biggest combined market share since 2006 in late March-early April, according to researcher J.D.
 Power.

 “I think the market has changed… I don’t think it will be like 2008.
 The other makers may be not as aggressive, but pretty much right there,” Scott Fink, the operator of Hyundai’s biggest U.S. dealer, said.
 He expects his dealership to post a 40% sales drop in April compared with an 18% decline in March.